 The purchase price is based on about 31.1 million shares outstanding, including shares underlying stock options.
 Bayer also is assuming $122 million in net debt.

 Growth in the health and crop-chemical business helped push earnings up in the third quarter, Bayer said in a separate statement today.
 Earnings before interest, taxes, depreciation, amortization and special items increased to 1.85 billion euros ($2.39 billion) from 1.81 billion euros a year earlier, Bayer said.
 That beat the 1.83 billion-euro estimate of 11 analysts surveyed by Bloomberg.

 Sales rose 12 percent to 9.67 billion euros.
 Bayer raised its forecast for the plastics unit, saying it now expects a small increase in sales.
 The company had previously said sales and profit from plastics wouldn’t rise this year.

-Bayer, Johnson & Johnson (JNJ)’s partner on the blood thinner Xarelto, has been leaning on its health-care and agriculture units for growth.
+Bayer, Johnson & Johnson (JNJ:US)’s partner on the blood thinner Xarelto, has been leaning on its health-care and agriculture units for growth.
 The company reiterated today that sales will increase 4 percent to 5 percent this year, with a “high single- digit” percentage boost to adjusted Ebitda.